CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 ### `map_in_city`
 - type: location string or [variable object](##variable-object)
-- return true if the location is in a city
+- return true if the location is in the bounds of a city at or above z-1

 #### Valid talkers: